 I AM ONE WITH THE JAGUAR

 This is a series of spells and poems that will protect me and guide me through my journey into the underworld.
 The spells/poems are based on the Mayan language which used logograms complemented with a set of syllabic glyphs.
 The process begins with a meditation session to reveal a vision/message for each piece then I create the artwork.
 I have always been obsessed with the preparation and training required for my soul to enter the underworld and the path that my artwork will create to guide me into this unknown experience.

 In this sculpture, I am materializing a vision from Chichaan asking the Mayan Gods God A and God L for permission to use my hands in the underworld and the afterlife.
 I honor and sacrifice them in this lifetime so when I transition into the afterlife through the cave, I can have access to them again.
 There are two original spells I wrote, one on each hand, asking for permission.
 To decipher them, start with the right hand (your left) from top to bottom then the same for the left hand ending in the knuckles.

-DRESDEN CODEX LEAF (1 – 4), 2020, paint, marker and scratches on clay, 24.4 x 10 inches.
+DRESDEN CODEX LEAF (1 – 4), 2020, paint, ink and scratches on clay, 24.4 x 10 inches.
 The four Banana leaf size codex combine to make a banana plant.

 The Dresden Codex is a Mayan book, the oldest surviving from the Americas, dating to the 13th or 14th century.
 The codex was rediscovered in the city of Dresden, Germany, hence the book’s present name.